Lalu Prasad Yadav Land For Jobs Scam

-New Delhi: A Delhi court is likely to pronounce on Friday its order on framing of charges in the alleged land-for-job scam involving RJD chief and former railway minister Lalu Prasad Yadav, his family members and others.
+New Delhi: A Delhi court on Friday ordered framing of charges against RJD chief and former railway minister Lalu Prasad Yadav, his family members and others in the alleged land-for-job scam.

-On December 19, Special Judge Vishal Gogne, while hearing the case filed by the CBI against Lalu Yadav and others, said that "the order upon charge shall be pronounced at 10:30 am on January 9".
+Special Judge Vishal Gogne said Yadav used the railway ministry as his personal fiefdom in order to carry out a criminal enterprise where public employment was used as a bargaining chip to acquire land parcels by the Yadav family in connivance with railway officials and his close aides.

+The court framed charges in the case against 41 persons, and discharged 52, which included railway officials.

-During the proceedings, the CBI had submitted a verification report regarding the status of accused persons in the case, saying out of the 103 accused named in its chargesheet, five died.
+Earlier, the CBI had submitted a verification report regarding the status of accused persons in the case, saying out of the 103 accused named in its charge sheet, five died.

+The court has posted the matter for formal framing of charges on January 23.

 It alleged that appointments in the Group-D category of the West Central Zone of the Indian Railways based in Jabalpur, Madhya Pradesh, were made during Lalu Yadav's tenure as the railway minister from 2004 to 2009 in return for land parcels gifted or transferred by the recruits in the names of the RJD supremo's family members or associates.